K-Kamenju/phase-1-week1-toy/README.md

 ## TO VIEW THE PROMPTS IN MY PROGRAM RUN 'OPEN INDEX.HTML' IN THE TERMINAL AND INTERACT WITH THE PAGE

+## TECHNOLOGIES USED

+1. HTML & CSS (Bootstrap)
+2. Javascript
+3. JS browser console
+3. VS code

+### Setup Instructions

+1. Clone this repository to a location in your file system using git clone
+2. Open terminal command line then navigate to the root folder of the application using the cd <file name>
+3. Open index.html on your Browser.​​

+# Main questions were are solving:

+1. TOY -1 : Question =

+Write a function that prompts the user to input student marks.
+The input should be between 0 and 100.
+The output should correspond the correct grade, as shown below:

+        A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+2. TOY-2 : Question =

+Write a program that takes the speed of a car as input e.g 80.
+If the speed is less than 70, it should print “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

+   > For example, if the speed is 80, it should print: “Points: 2”.
+If the driver gets more than 12 points, the function should print: “License suspended”.

+3. TOY-3: Question =

+Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

+    > NB: Use KRA, NHIF, and NSSF values provided in the link below.

+ # SOLUTIONS

 # Toy 1:

 note; for getting the basic solution to this challenge, open the toy-1-basic-solution.js